Reasonable Mitigation Obligations: Involves Duty to Avoid Unnecessary Losses or Damages | Defend-it Legal Services

 Conclusion

 The law required that a Plaintiff (or a Defendant within a counterclaim against the Plaintiff) took reasonable steps to mitigate, meaning reduce, losses.
 When a person failed to take reasonable steps to mitigate (reduce losses), the law will disallow claims, or the amounts within claims, that arose because of the failure to mitigate whereas the law views the losses that arise from the failure to mitigate as caused by the inaction of the victim rather than by the action of the wrongdoer.
-When a Defendant to a lawsuit seeks to argue failure to mitigate as a defence strategy, the Defendant must include such an allegation with the defence pleading documents and it is the Defendant that must prove that the Plaintiff had a reasonable opportunity to mitigate the losses and failed to do so.
-However, the Plaintiff is without a requirement to mitigate perfectly and must only take such steps that are reasonable at the time that the loss is occurring rather than as may appear possible at a later date through hindsight.
+Where failure to mitigate is alleged by the Defendant, it is the Defendant who holds the duty to prove that the Plaintiff failed to mitigate and that a reasonable opportunity to mitigate was available; furthermore, the duty upon the Plaintiff is to take reasonable steps in the effort to mitigate rather than take steps to perfectly mitigate and a Defendant is unable to use the vision of hindsight to argue what the possible opportunities to mitigate were available to the Plaintiff.
+Again, the duty is to act reasonably without expectations of perfection.

 NOTE: Do not send confidential information through the web form.
 Use the web form only for your introduction.
 Learn Why?